johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Worth spending time and energy developing a plan to minimize emotional harm from unexpected (and inevitable) setbacks.

 What is Wisdom?
-"Noticing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
+"Noticing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering" - Sam Harris
-- Sam Harris)

 Building character is one of the only important projects in life